About

 My approach is a creative mixture of several modalities that I have found effective in improving physical and mental health.
 The main influence in my work is Somatic Experiencing (SE).
 SE is a body-focused approach to building resilience and resolving trauma.
 It suggests that our mental and physical well-being are profoundly interlinked through our autonomic nervous system (ANS).
 Our ANS regulates all basic and instinctive functions of our body and is the source of our survival responses.

 My approach can help anyone who is willing to connect to their body, to explore a more resourceful, coherent and expansive self.
-As an artist myself I particularly enjoy working with performers and their challenges around physical performance in the public eye.

-It also is ideal for anyone suffering with anxiety, burnout, stress, depression, chronic fatigue, PTSD, autoimmune disorders and complex syndromes.
+It is ideal for anyone suffering with anxiety, burnout, stress, depression, chronic fatigue, PTSD, autoimmune disorders and complex syndromes.
 All of these can be results of a struggling ANS.
 My somatic approach can offer support in managing permanent conditions and promote healing where it is possible.

 To find out more about Somatic Experiencing please read on below.